 1. Salesforce Mass Update via Data Loader Using CSV

-Below we describe explicitly how to mass update Salesforce records with Skyvia Data Loader via import operation.
-As an example we mass update leads in Salesforce.
+Below, we explicitly describe how to mass-update Salesforce records with Skyvia Data Loader via import operation.
+As an example, we mass update leads in Salesforce.
 Our leads have changed the employer company, and we would like to change the old company to a new one in bulk in Salesforce.
-For reliability, we add extra lookup keys to map FirstName and LastName columns.
+We add extra lookup keys to map FirstName and LastName columns for reliability.

 Taking the below steps, you will be able to mass update tasks in Salesforce, mass update addresses in Salesforce or any other SFDC records in the similar way.